 Prinz-Carl-Palais, City palace in Old Town, Munich, Germany

-The building was constructed between 1804 and 1806 for French Abbé Pierre de Salabert.
-After he left, Prince Carl, brother of King Ludwig I, took over the residence and gave the palace its name.
+The building was constructed between 1804 and 1806 for French Abbé Pierre de Salabert, who soon left Munich.
+Prince Carl, brother of King Ludwig I., took over the property and gave it the name it still carries today.

 The community of curious travelers